elcorto/psweep/doc/source/written/manual.md

 ## Remote cluster batch runs

-We have experimental support for managing calculations on remote systems such as HPC clusters with a batch system like SLURM.
+We have support for managing calculations on remote systems such as HPC clusters with a batch system like SLURM.
 It is basically a modernized and stripped-down version of [`pwtools.batch`](https://elcorto.github.io/pwtools/written/background/param_study.html).